Irreducible components of the Jordan varieties

 The most important question on finite dimensional representations one can ask, is to classify them.
 This question may be solved directly by parametrization of isoclasses of indecomposable modules, for example, for tame algebras.
 But when the algebra is wild the problem turns to a description of orbits under $GL_n$ action by simultaneous conjugation in the space $ mod(R,n)$ of $n$-dimensional representations.
 One can think of the latter space also as of a variety of tuples of $n\times n$ matrices (corresponding to generators) satisfying the defining relations of the algebra $R$.

 It is commonly understood that the first step in the study of this variety should be the description of its irreducible components.
-This approach leads to such famous results of this kind as Kashiwara-Saito \cite{K-S} description via the crystal basis of the irreducible components of Lusztig's nilpotent variety \cite{Lus}.
+This approach leads to such famous results of this kind as Kashiwara-Saito \cite{K-S} description of the irreducible components of Lusztig's nilpotent variety via the crystal basis \cite{Lus}.

-We show that irreducible components of the representation space $mod(R,n)$ of the Jordan algebra could be completely described for any dimension $n$.
+We show that irreducible components of the representation space $mod(R,n)$ of the Jordan algebra, which we call a Jordan space, could be completely described for any dimension $n$.

 The first key point for this description is the choice of a stratification of the Jordan variety.
 We choose a stratum ${\cal U}_{\cal P}$ corresponding to the partition ${\cal P}=(n_1,\dots,n_k)$, $n=n_1+...+n_k, \,\, n_1 \ge...\ge n_k$, consisting of the pairs of matrices $(X,Y)$, where $Y$ has the Jordan normal form defined by ${\cal P}$ and $X,Y$ satisfy the defining relation.